Best of times, or the worst? A voter's guide to U.S. GDP

 It also comes after a record drop in the second quarter, of about 31.4%, annualized.
 At a glance, it appears that the rebound was larger than the drop - but it actually still leaves the economy in a massive hole compared with where it was before.

-All told, if the Atlanta Fed’s third-quarter forecast holds true, the economy will have regained about 70% of that nearly $2.2 trillion in output lost this year as the coronavirus pandemic forced consumers to stay home and businesses to shutter.
+All told, if the Atlanta Fed’s third-quarter estimate holds true, the economy will have regained about 71% of that nearly $2.2 trillion in output lost this year as the coronavirus pandemic forced consumers to stay home and businesses to shutter.

 For comparison, during the worst stretch of the Great Recession, the economy shrank about $450 billion.